Sevenstax/FreeV2G/README.md

 You can set the configuration via a configuration file in json format.

-**Currently only EV mode supports a configuration file.**

 Run the application with configuration file

 ```console
 $ sudo .venv/bin/python3 Application.py eth -i eth0 -m c4:93:00:33:33:33 -r EV -c $PATH_TO_CONFIG_FILE
 ```

-If no path is given the configuration file defaults to ./ev.json.
-An example configuration can be found in ev.json.
+If no path is given the configuration file defaults to ./config.json.
+An example configuration can be found in config_ev.json or config_evse.json.
+The file config.json can be either a symlink to config_ev.json or config_evse.json.

+## CERTIFICATES

+The EVSE supports injecting of certificates now.
+The path to the certificates can be set in the config_evse.json file.

 ## RASPBERRY PI SPI